Mattress Sanitisation? Your Health Says Yes!

-If you're reading this, you've likely had a scroll through our blog, or found this searching the interwebs, but now you're here and are wondering if getting your mattress sanitised is necessary.
-Maybe you already know a bed cleaning service needs to be organised and are looking for more information.
+If you're reading this, you've likely had a scroll through our blog, or found this searching the interweb, and now you're here and are wondering if getting your mattress sanitised is necessary.
+Perhaps you know some benefits and are looking for more information on a bed cleaning service.
 Whichever camp you fall into, let's start with some reality about mattress sanitisation and why it's a thing to begin with.

-Imagine going weeks or months without washing the dishes, your everyday clothes, your towels and bed sheets.
+Imagine going weeks, or months without washing the dishes or your everyday clothes.
+Your towels, bed sheets?
 I think it’s safe to say that the mere thought would fill you with anxiety or at least an inner dialogue that resembles a passionate ‘that is SO gross!’.
 I agree, it’s not a nice thought.

-Washing the aforementioned things like sheets, dishes etc are certainly easy enough to do.
-Hey, even our doonas can be popped into the washing machine (when we remember once every blue moon).
-Now here's the extra yuck part - forget weeks or months, imagine going YEARS without cleaning these items that we use every single day.
-Mattress sanitisation is one of the most overlooked components of a bed cleaning routine, despite us spending at least 1/3 of our lives on it and 8 hours every single night (if we’re lucky!).
-If you’re following what’s being hinted at, you’ve probably already realised that it’s definitely something that should be done, but how?
+Washing things like sheets, dishes etc are certainly easy enough to do.
+Hey, even our doonas can be popped into the washing machine, but here's the extra yuck part - forget weeks or months, imagine going YEARS without cleaning these items that we use every single day.
+Mattress sanitisation is one of the most overlooked components of a bed cleaning routine, despite us spending at least 1/3 of our lives on it, or 8 hours every single night (if we’re lucky).
+If you’re following this to it's logical conclusion, you’ve probably already realised that mattress sanitisation is definitely something that should be done, but how?